 These days, we usually have breakfast and (at least) dinner at home.
 We may have a meal out when we’re out and about exploring, taking advantage of special lunch deals.
 Another great save for us is sharing the main meal (or a starter and main), especially in countries where the meals tend to be XXL sized (like the US and Cuba).

 Eating at home is not always the cheaper option by the way: In Ecuador for example, the almuerzo (set lunch, usually three courses and a drink) was always a more cost-effective option than cooking at home (and a great way to get to know the local cuisine).
-And in the smaller Caribbean islands, groceries were significantly more expensive than in Sydney.
+And in the smaller Caribbean islands, imported groceries like cereal, yogurt or cheese were significantly more expensive than in Sydney.

 While less common in Australia, tipping at restaurants is expected in some other countries, especially in the US.
 Tips are therefore included in this category.